OgelGames/Everything-is-Money/README.md

-# Everything is Money! - a game by OgelGames
+# Everything is Money! - by OgelGames

 **What's included:**
 - All game assets (scripts, sprites, animations, sounds, etc.)